Monaghan county football team: 2013 Ulster Senior Football Championship

 In the 2013 championship, Monaghan were handed a "favorable" draw.
 They were drawn against Antrim in the first round in Casement Park, Belfast.
 Monaghan had previously brushed aside the Antrim men in the National League.
 Monaghan started shakily and took a while to get going, but the free taking of Conor McManus powered them over the line 0–11 to 0–6.

 In the Ulster semi-final Monaghan were pitted against local neighbours Cavan.
 The game was a tight affair with both teams trading scores.
 In the end it finished on a score of 1–11 to 0-13.
 Coming into the final Monaghan faced the reigning Ulster and All Ireland Champions, Donegal.
 They rushed into a 4–0 lead while also keeping Donegal scoreless for 32 minutes.

 At half time Monaghan led 05–02.
 Despite the 3-point advantage Donegal were still fancied, but Kieran Hughes stuck over 3 quick points in succession to buffer the Farney Men's advantage.
 With Vinny Corey's rough housing of Michael Murphy, Donegal failed to get going.
 Monaghan beat Donegal at their own game using the blanket defence system, while Darren Hughes and Conor McManus performed well.
 It was tight up until the last 10 minutes when Monaghan added some scores to win, Tommy Freeman coming off the bench and firing over the last point.
 At the end of the game Monaghan had won their first Ulster Senior Football Championship in 25 years.
 This result was coupled with the Minors comeback win earlier in the day defeating Tyrone to complete an historic double.
 Owen Lennon lifted the Anglo Celt Cup as no Monaghan Captain had done for 25 years.

-Since
+Current era

 Monaghan qualified for a 2018 All-Ireland SFC semi-final, a first appearance at this stage of the competition since 1988.
 In the 2021 Ulster Senior Football Championship Monaghan reached the final losing to Tyrone by a single point.

-McEnaney returned as manager before the 2022 season.
+McEnaney returned as manager before the 2020 season.
 He left at the end of the 2022 season.

-Current panel

-INJ Player has had an injury which has affected recent involvement with the county team.

-RET Player has since retired from the county team.

-WD Player has since withdrawn from the county team due to a non-injury issue.

-Current management team
+Vinny Corey replaced McEnaney as manager.
+Corey stepped down in August 2024.
+Gabriel Bannigan replaced him.